llafuente/language-spec/language/functions.md

 *Constraints*

-1. All parameters must have a type.
+1. All parameters must have a explicit type.

 ### function parameter modifiers